rahul-ranjan-me/hiringManagement/README.md

 # Hiring Management
-A simple tool for hiring management.
+A simple tool to manage the hiring process.
 It comes up with following feature
 * Candidate list
 * Search of candidate with various filters
 * Panel to schedule interview which shoot emails to both interviewer and interviewee